sorbet/sorbet.run/docs/talks/RubyConf2018/index.md

 ## Assumptions: MRI

  - Stripe runs on MRI and we value it
- - we do not intend to put effort into replacing it
+ - We do not intend to put effort into replacing it
  - Nor do we want to run a patched version.

 ---